devmahadev/Research-Web/honors/index.md

   creditlink: http://research-deepak.com/
 ---

-> [Summer School Marktoberdorf 2015, Verification and Synthesis of Correct and Secure Systems] (https://asimod.informatik.tu-muenchen.de/).
+> [Summer School Marktoberdorf 2015](https://asimod.informatik.tu-muenchen.de/), Verification and Synthesis of Correct and Secure Systems .
 > Scholarship received by NATO Science for peace and security program.

 ---